trozware/troznet/_posts/2013-02-27-a-knights-move-1-3.md

 tags:
   - knight's move
   - chess
-  - ios
   - mac
 ---

+**UPDATE:** September 2016 - A Knight's Move for iOS is no longer available.<br>
+[A Knight's Move for Mac][1] is still supported.

+---

 A Knight&#8217;s Move has been updated to version 1.3.
-The iOS version is now available at the <a href="https://itunes.apple.com/app/a-knights-move/id530090451?mt=8" target="_blank">iTunes App Store</a> and the Mac version is available through the <a href="https://itunes.apple.com/app/a-knights-move/id533321133?mt=12" target="_blank">Mac App Store</a>.
+The Mac version is available through the <a href="https://itunes.apple.com/app/a-knights-move/id533321133?mt=12" target="_blank">Mac App Store</a>.

 ## Three new level packs: